FelixKrueger/Bismark/Bismark_User_Guide.md

 - `--se <list>` / `--single_end <list>`

   Sets single-end mapping mode explicitly giving a list of file names as <list>.
 The filenames may be provided as a comma [`,`] or colon [`:`]-separated list.

 - `-q` / `--fastq`

   The query input files (specified as `<mate1>`, `<mate2>` or `<singles>` are FastQ files (usually having extension `.fq` or `.fastq`).
 Input files may also be `gzip` compressed (ending in `.gz`).
 This is the default.
 See also `--solexa-quals` and `--integer-quals`.

 - `-f` / `--fasta`

   The query input files (specified as `<mate1>`, `<mate2>` or `<singles>` are FastA files (usually having extension `.fa`, `.mfa`, `.fna` or similar).
 Input files may also be `gzip` compressed (ending in `.gz`).
 All quality values are assumed to be 40 on the Phred scale.
 FASTA files are expected to contain the read name and the sequence on a single line each (and not spread over several lines)

 - `-s <int>` / `--skip <int>`

-  Skip (i.e. do not align) the first <int> reads or read pairs from the input.
+  Skip (i.e. do not align) the first &lt;int> reads or read pairs from the input.

 - `-u <int>` / `--qupto <int>`

-  Only aligns the first <int> reads or read pairs from the input.
+  Only aligns the first &lt;int> reads or read pairs from the input.
 Default: no limit.

 - `--phred33-quals`

   FastQ qualities are ASCII chars equal to the Phred quality plus 33.
-Default: on.
+Default: ON.

 - `--phred64-quals`

   FastQ qualities are ASCII chars equal to the Phred quality plus 64.
-Default: off.
+Default: OFF.

 - `--solexa-quals`

   Convert FastQ qualities from solexa-scaled (which can be negative) to phred-scaled (which can't).
-The formula for conversion is: phred-qual = 10 * log(1 + 10 ** (solexa-qual/10.0)) / log(10).
-Used with -q.
+The formula for conversion is: `phred-qual = 10 * log(1 + 10 ** (solexa-qual/10.0)) / log(10)`.
+Used with `-q`.
 This is usually the right option for use with (unconverted) reads emitted by the GA Pipeline versions prior to 1.3.
-Default: off.
+Default: OFF.

 - `--solexa1.3-quals`

   Same as `--phred64-quals`.
 This is usually the right option for use with (unconverted) reads emitted by GA Pipeline version 1.3 or later.
-Default: off.
+Default: OFF.

 - `--path_to_bowtie`

   The full path `</../../>` to the Bowtie (1 or 2) installation on your system.
-If not specified it will be assumed that Bowtie is in the path.
+If not specified it will be assumed that Bowtie is in the `PATH`.

 ##### Alignment:
 - `-n <int>` / `--seedmms <int>`

-  The maximum number of mismatches permitted in the "seed", i.e. the first base pairs of the read (where L is set with `-l`/`--seedlen`).
-This may be 0, 1, 2 or 3 and the default is 2.
+  The maximum number of mismatches permitted in the "seed", i.e. the first L base pairs of the read (where L is set with `-l`/`--seedlen`).
+This may be 0, 1, 2 or 3 and the default is 1.
 This option is only available for Bowtie 1 (for Bowtie 2 see `-N`).

 - `-l` / `--seedlen`

   The "seed length"; i.e., the number of bases of the high quality end of the read to which the `-n` ceiling applies.
 The default is 28.
 Bowtie (and thus Bismark) is faster for larger values of `-l`.
 This option is only available for Bowtie 1 (for Bowtie 2 see `-L`).